spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/reset-reboot.md

 3. After waiting a few minutes, try to access Local UI again to confirm that the Edge host has rebooted successfully.

-## Reset Edge Host to Factory Default
+## Reset Edge Host

-You can reset an airgapped Edge host to factory default from Local UI.
+You can reset an airgapped Edge host from Local UI.
 This restores the Edge host to the state right after the [initial configuration](../../site-deployment/site-installation/initial-setup.md) is completed in the Terminal User Interface (TUI).

-Reset to factory default removes all workloads, content, and cluster definition from the Edge host.
+A reset removes all workloads, content, and cluster definition from the Edge host.
 This includes content bundles that were built into the ISO image during EdgeForge.
 If your host was [linked](../cluster-management/link-hosts.md) with another host, resetting the host will unlink the host.

-If your Edge host has a connection to Palette, you cannot reset the Edge host to factory default through Local UI as the cluster is managed through Palette.
+If your Edge host has a connection to Palette, you cannot reset the Edge host through Local UI as the cluster is managed through Palette.

 :::info

-If you configured HTTP/HTTPS proxy through Local UI, the proxy setting will be retained after the factory reset.
+If you configured HTTP/HTTPS proxy through Local UI, the proxy setting will be retained after the reset.
 For more information about HTTP proxy, refer to [Configure HTTP Proxy](configure-proxy.md).

 :::